xdobry/rdfglance/documentation/manual.md

 ![screenshot](screeshots/visual-graph.png)

-Visual graph shows nodes and edges (relations) as visual graph.
+The **visual graph** displays nodes and edges (relationships) as an interactive graph.
-It is intended to manipulate the relations (hide, unhide, expand) to discover relations in the data.
+It is designed to let you manipulate relationships (hide, unhide, or expand) to explore connections within the data.

-You can manipulate the graph by clicking the nodes.
+You can interact with the graph by clicking on nodes.
-Double click will expand all outgoing or incoming relation of the node.
+A double-click will expand all outgoing or incoming relationships of the selected node.

-On the right side you can see all data properties and relation of the node.
+On the right-hand side, you can view all data properties and relationships of the selected node.
-You can also use the relation buttons to expand chosen relation.
+You can also use the relation buttons to expand a chosen relationship.
-You may hide or unhide some relation type or expand some relation type for all visible nodes.
+Additionally, you can hide or unhide specific relationship types or expand a relationship type for all visible nodes.

-# Node and Edge Styling
+## Node and Edge Styling

 You can adapt many styling parameters as color, size, label and symbol for node and object property in dependency of type or predicate.

 ![screenshot](screeshots/graph-styling.gif)

+## Safe Project

+You can save the application state in its own binary format.
+This preserves your node and edge styling, as well as the current state of the visual graph.

+The data are stored in a compressed binary format optimized for the application.
+Loading data in this format is faster, and the application requires less internal memory when reloading it.

+This functionality is available **only in the desktop version** of the application.

 # Meta Graph

 ![screenshot](screeshots/meta-graph.png)

-The meta graph show types as nodes and relation between them.
+The **meta graph** shows types as nodes and the relationships between them.
-It correspond to class diagram traditional programming data modelling.
+It corresponds to a class diagram in traditional programming data modeling.
-The meta graph does not use the owl or rdfs definitions but only is driven be analyze of the data.
+The meta graph does not use OWL or RDFS definitions; instead, it is derived solely from an analysis of the data.

-The size of nodes indicates the number of instances.
+The size of each node indicates the number of instances.

 # Statistics

-The application implement several well known graph algorithms.
+The application implements several well-known graph algorithms.
-The algorithms work only on the data in visual graph.
+These algorithms operate only on the data present in the **visual graph**.
-This way you need to chose which nodes should be analyzed by adding them to visual graph.
+Therefore, you must choose which nodes to analyze by adding them to the visual graph.

-There are currently 2 types of graph algorithms.
+There are currently two types of graph algorithms:

-The first type assign to every node a number that is driven from topological information.
+- **Node scoring algorithms** – These assign a numerical value to each node based on topological information.
-This number that is scaled to value between 0 and 1.0 is automatically used as node size.
+  The value, scaled between 0 and 1.0, is automatically used to determine the node size:

-  - betweenness centrality
+  - Betweenness centrality
-  - closeness centrality
+  - loseness centrality
-  - degree centrality
+  - Degree centrality
-  - page rank
+  - PageRank
-  - k-core centrality
+  - K-core centrality
-  - eigenvector centrality
+  - Eigenvector centrality

-There is also another type of algorithm that group nodes in cluster based on topological information.
+- **Clustering algorithms** – These group nodes into clusters based on topological information.
-The groups are then used to color the nodes.
+The resulting groups are used to color the nodes:

-  - louvain clustering (community detection) - used to color nodes
+  - Louvain clustering (community detection) – used to color nodes

-The algorithms are well described in the web so I will not do it here.
+These algorithms are widely documented on the web, so detailed explanations are not included here.
-The algorithms are applied by choosing the menu item form statistics menu.
-After that the result as table are available on statistics tab.
+To apply an algorithm, choose it from the **Statistics** menu.
+The results will then be available as tables in the **Statistics** tab.

 ![screenshot](screeshots/statistics.gif)

 # Importing RDF Data from URL

-RDF is standard for publishing complex data in science and government area.
+RDF is a standard for publishing complex data in scientific and government domains.
-You can download the RDF data directly from URL.
+You can download RDF data directly from a URL.
-The application will send content token to ask the server for TTL data.
+The application will send a content token to request TTL data from the server.
-This work for both desktop and web variant.
+This works for both the desktop and web variants.

-The web variant is limited by CORS policy (Cross-Origin Resource Sharing) of the browser.
+The web variant is limited by the browser’s CORS policy (Cross-Origin Resource Sharing).
-So the rdf publishing server must allow the cross access of resource (rdf data) but setting special http header.
+Therefore, the RDF publishing server must allow cross-origin access to the resource (RDF data) by setting the appropriate HTTP headers.
-Otherwise you need to download to data to local file system and import it from the disk.
+Otherwise, you will need to download the data to your local file system and import it from disk.
-An option for rdf data publisher will be to host the rdfglance wasm on own server.
+Alternatively, RDF data publishers can host the **RDFGlance** WebAssembly application on their own server.

-For Web you can even lunch the application with additional url query parameter.
+For the web version, you can also launch the application with an additional URL query parameter:

 https://xdobry.github.io/rdfglance/?url=https://purl.humanatlas.io/asct-b/kidney

-So please add query parameter ?url={your rdf data url}

-And this will load the data direct at the start of web application.
+Simply add the query parameter `?url={your rdf data url}` to load the data automatically at the start of the web application.

 # Multilingual RDF Support

-RDF has build-in support for multilingual data by using string literals with defined language tag.
+RDF has built-in support for multilingual data by using string literals with defined language tags.
-Rdfglance support viewing of such data.
+**RDFGlance** supports viewing such data.

-First you may define the filter to import only literal in chosen language list.
+First, you can define a filter to import only literals in a chosen list of languages.
-You may set in in settings.
+You can set this filter in the settings.
-For example "en,de,pl" will accept only literals in language en,de and pl.
+For example, entering `en,de,pl` will import only literals with the language tags **en**, **de**, or **pl**.
-You need to use the same language abbreviation as in raw RDF data.
+Make sure to use the same language abbreviations as those used in the raw RDF data.
-The literals without defined language are always imported.
+Literals without a defined language tag are always imported.

-After the loading can chose the display language.
+After loading, you can choose the display language.
-The application will display all data in this language and fallback to language-less literals or "en"-literals if no literals in display language are found.
+The application will show all data in this language and will fall back to language-less literals or to **en** literals if no literals in the selected display language are available.

 ![screenshot](screeshots/multilingual.gif)